-The College's annual financial report consists of three components in accordance with required reporting standards: 1) This section - Management's Discussion and Analysis (MD&A); 2) financial statements; and 3) notes to the financial statements.
-The College's financial statements include the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows.
+The College's annual financial report consists of three components, in accordance with required reporting standards: 1) This section - Management's Discussion and Analysis ("MD&A"); 2) the financial statements; and 3) the notes to the financial statements.
+The College's financial statements include the Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, and the Statement of Cash Flows.

-Certain inter-fund eliminations and adjustments are necessary in the preparation of these entity-wide financial statements when compared to internally generated financial statements by fund.
+Certain inter-fund eliminations and adjustments are necessary for the preparation of these entity-wide financial statements when compared to internally generated financial statements by fund.